klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/4-write-smart-contract.md

 ## 4. Writing smart contract (Count.sol)

 ### 1) Background
-We will make a super simple contract called "Count" contract.
+We will make a super simple contract called "Count".

 a.
 There would be just one storage variable called `count`.
 b.
-User can increase `count` variable by 1 or decrease it by 1.
+Users can increase `count` variable by 1 or decrease it by 1.
 So there would be two functions, `plus` function which increases `count` variable by 1, and `minus` function which decreases `count` variable by 1.
 That's all!

-### 2) Setup variable
+### 2) Define the variable
-Before setting variable, we should specify solidity version.
+Before setting a variable, we should specify the solidity version.
 Let's use 0.4.24 stable version.
 ```solidity
 pragma solidity 0.4.24; // Specify solidity's version
 ```

-Then we should name our contract to "Count".
+Then we will name our contract "Count".
 ```solidity
 pragma solidity 0.4.24;